johnson-li/Aeacus/README.md

 # Aeacus

-A novel name resolution solution at the 5G core which provides compatibility with DNS but is of lower latency.
+A novel name resolution solution at the 5G core which provides compatibility with DNS but is of lower latency and higher flexibility.